Several MAN A22 buses, formerly operated by SMRT Buses, have been sold to private bus operators in 2021.

 Another unit, PC9173U, was transferred to Frontier Express Pte Ltd in July 2021 and re-registered as PD8989J.

-In late June 2021, the registration of 3 units was transferred to A&S Transit Pte Ltd.
+Ownership of the buses was transferred to A&S Transit Pte Ltd progressively.